Beauty Professionals

 in georgia deserve beauty, not barriers

-We are Beauty, Not Barriers, a nonprofit initiative working to make it less costly to work in the beauty industry.
+Beauty, Not Barriers is a nonprofit initiative working to make it less costly to work in the beauty industry.

 did you know:

-• None of these services involve chemicals or cutting.
+• Neither of these services involve chemicals or cutting.

 • In states that don’t require a license, clients are protected by existing consumer protection laws.

-• Georgia already allows those working at makeup counters selling products to apply full makeup to any member of the public without a license.
+• Georgia already allows those working at makeup counters to apply full makeup to any member of the public without a license.
 What changes when makeup is applied outside of a mall?
-Why should talented individuals be prohibited from expanding past retail sales?
+Why should talented individuals be banned from expanding past retail sales?

 • Cosmetology schools lobby to keep state hour requirements in place and high, because they profit off of every hour you spend in school – and sometimes, twice, when they charge customers for services that students are required to provide for free.